 Apollo's Mission

 Once upon a time, fifty years ago, Apollo (the sun-god) was President of Everything, while his dim sister (the moon-goddess) was just a cabaret artiste in a seedy nightclub.
 As the Americans invade the moon in July 1969, events take a sinister turn and chaos ensues.
 Can the gods sort it out or is the “dickhead” President too dysfunctional?
 Adding a bonkers twist to the Apollo 11 commemorations, this fun-opera investigates our fascination for all things lunar.
 Apollo’s Mission confuses fact with fiction, earth with moon, god-like humans with a Trump-like god - and then with now.
+First performed August 2019 The Place Theatre London as part of the 2019 Tête-à-Tête Festival of new opera |

 text Norman Welch